BIG-MAP/WP4APIExample/README.md

 GPIO.output(self.port, GPIO.HIGH) #Set a pin high
 ```

-To test the example source code in the Raspberry Pi, open a terminal window and install the fastapi and uvicorn packages using pip (make sure the pip3 command is used):
+To test the example source code in the Raspberry Pi, copy the file [server.py](/RasPi/rpiserver/server.py) to the Raspberry Pi or clone this repository using git, open a terminal window and install the fastapi and uvicorn packages using pip (make sure the pip3 command is used):

 ```shell
 pip3 install fastapi uvicorn